Monicakodali/SEPROJECT/Sprints/Sprint 2/Sprint2.md

 ## Completed Stories

-#21 As a developer, I want the backend files to be split into different files / folders
+#21 As a developer, I want the backend files to be split into different files / folders \n
-#22 As a developer, I want User and Review tables set up and basic endpoints set up
+#22 As a developer, I want User and Review tables set up and basic endpoints set up \n
-#23 As a user, I want to be able to create an account and verify my email address
+#23 As a user, I want to be able to create an account and verify my email address \n
-#25 As a developer, I want our api routes to be documents
+#25 As a developer, I want our api routes to be documents \n
-#26 As a user, I want a landing page with a search bar.
+#26 As a user, I want a landing page with a search bar. \n
-#29 As a user, I want to be able to login.
+#29 As a user, I want to be able to login. \n
-#27 As a developer, I want some front end tests for some components Frontend User Story
+#27 As a developer, I want some front end tests for some components Frontend User Story \n
-#28 As a user, I want to view the details for a single establishment Frontend
+#28 As a user, I want to view the details for a single establishment Frontend \n